Lytton Oil Refinery: Fuel security

 In 2021, Lytton was one of only two oil refineries (with the Geelong Oil Refinery) remaining in Australia.
 The refinery operated at a loss of $145 million in 2020.

 Twenty years earlier, Australia had eight operating oil refineries.
 As they have gradually been closed by the companies that operate them, there has been concern as to whether the Australian government should act to maintain a domestic refining capability.
 At the beginning of 2021, the government offered one cent per litre of refined transport fuel produced in Australia provided that the refinery owner agrees to keep it operating for the duration of the program.
 Lytton refinery did not immediately accept this package while Ampol undertook a review.
 In May 2021 after the government increased the amount of state subsidies, Ampol accepted their offer and committed to ongoing refinery operations until at least 2027.

 Transition

-The company plans to move to net zero emissions by 2040.
+The company plans to move to net zero emissions by 2040 for scopes 1 and 2.
 Ampol has plans to use the facility to produce green hydrogen.